quickapps/docs/en/developers/shortcode-api.rst

 Defining Shortcodes
 ===================

-At core level a shortcode are implemented on top of Event System, so basically: a shortcode way to trigger events using pseudo-code.
+Shortcodes are implemented on top of Event System, so basically: a shortcode is a way to trigger events using pseudo-code.
 To create shortcode you must simply create an event listener class and indicate which shortcodes it will handle using the ``implementedEvents()`` method.
 For example:

 .. code:: php